chilicoder/study-wpm-workbook/README.md

 > negative myths

->  negative myths serve to warn members against prohibited behaviors
+>  negative myths serve to warn members against prohibited behaviours

 > Another point is to get
  a “bard” who, like the medieval bards of old, has the responsibility of collecting the stories of the group.